frctl/fractal.build/docs/guide/03-getting-started.md

 ---
-title: Getting Started
+title: Getting started
-label: Getting Started
+label: Getting started
 ---

 This guide outlines two ways of creating a new Fractal project.
 The end result is similar but the first one uses the Fractal CLI `new` command to generate the project structure for you, whilst the second goes through in a little more detail some of the steps involved.